 Division 40 – Plant and equipment

 Plant and equipment refer to items that are fixtures and fittings, usually known as easily removable assets.

-Each item has an effective life that is measured in years which is set out by the ATO.
+Each item has an effective life measured in years the ATO sets out.
 This can be found within the document ‘Taxation Ruling TR 2019/5 – Income tax: effective life of depreciation assets’.

 With Division 40 items, you can depreciate them using either the diminishing value or the prime cost method.
 Although the end value is the same, many individuals select the diminishing value method for depreciation as your items depreciate at a more rapid rate within the first few years.

 For example, a dishwasher has an effective life of 10 years.
 It depreciates at a rate of 20% of its current value per annum until it reaches the value of less than $1,000.
 When the value is below $1,000 the depreciation rate increases to 37.5% (as per low-value pooling).

 A low-value asset is an asset that has depreciated over one or more years and now has a written-down value of less than $1,000, but only if you’ve previously worked out deductions for it using the diminishing value method.